ABOUT THE GRAPEVINE COMMUNITY NEWS

 Publisher / Managing Editor

-Alan Hayes launched the Grapevine Community News almost two decades ago as the Rural Grapevine to serve the community in the rural valleys west of Wyong.
+Alan Hayes launched the Grapevine Community News two decades ago as the Rural Grapevine to serve the community in the rural valleys west of Wyong.
 There was no other local news media available.

 The Rural Grapevine has championed the needs of the locals and was instrumental in winning the fight to stop coal seam gas mining in this area, which is the major water catchment district for the entire Central Coast region of NSW.
 In 2006 when a South Korean Government-owned coal mining company decided it would seek to gain approval to mine coal from beneath the same area, the Rural Grapevine again became the war journal of the people.
 It was at this time that the Village Grapevine was launched into the suburban area of the Central Coast to inform those people, too, of the devastating impact a coal mine would have on their water catchment.

 Both publications continued to bring cutting-edge journalism to the people, exposing the truth without fear or favour, until in June 2020 both the rural and village editions shared a common name - The Grapevine Community News.

 Alan Hayes, who was awarded the Order of Australia medal for his service to the community and to the environment as an author, has been a writer, a runaway best-selling author and a journalist for more than 30 years.
 Now widely known to Australians and internationally through his It’s So Natural writings, he has published more than 38 best-selling books on herbs, health and natural alternatives.

-Alan also writes an international weekly newspaper column and magazine column, entitled It's So Natural, that has continually published for thirty-two years.
+Alan also writes an international weekly newspaper column and magazine column, entitled It's So Natural, that has continually published for thirty-four years.